Skip to content

 Risk Management Frequently Asked Questions

-Here are answers to a range of common questions from State Authorities about our risk management service.
+Here are answers to a range of common questions from State authorities about the State Claims Agency's risk management service.
 These frequently asked questions are reviewed and updated regularly.

 The Enterprise Risk Management Unit consists of a multidisciplinary team comprising engineers, health and safety professionals and scientists, who are specialists in the area of enterprise risk management (including governance, insurance and indemnity, health and safety, environmental management, fire safety, maintenance and facilities management, procurement risk, public health etc).
 We work to minimise the incidence of claims against State authorities.
 We also have an administrative team to help deliver our work programme.